 The shape of the handle bar is now more squarish compared to the rounded handlebar of the Baby Jogger City Select 2016.
 The handle bar can also be extended higher by about 1”.

-4. Change in Position of Hand Brake and Added Decelerating Brake
+- NEW Decelerating Brake and a Change in Position of Hand Brake

 In the LUX model, the position of the hand brake has been moved from the side up to the horizontal handlebar.